Lab for Scalable Mental Health

 PROJECT SUMMARY: Internalizing symptoms (anxiety and depression) are highly prevalent among adolescents with autism spectrum disorder (ASD) and are among the leading risk factors for functional impairment, self-injury, and suicide in this population.
 Existing interventions for these symptoms are resource-intensive, with variable effects; it is thus often intractably hard to scale and disseminate them.
 This pilot randomized-controlled trial will test whether a single-session growth mindset intervention (GM SSI), which emphasizes cognitive flexibility, may help reduce depression and anxiety among teens with ASD, providing the first-ever test of a GM SSI in this high-risk population.

-As of January 2021, participant recruitment for is underway.
+As of March 2022, participant recruitment for is complete.
+Data analyses are underway.

 Trial preregistration: Open Science Framework; ClinicalTrials.gov NCT04208425